 Perhaps the main problem with physical Kanban boards is that unlike digital boards on the cloud, they are not indestructible.
 Accidents can happen, and if your workplace is damaged by a natural disaster or break-in, damage or loss of your physical Kanban board could have highly negative consequences for your business.

-On the contrary, Kanban online boards may have an option for role-based access and each user could have specific rights and restrictions on the board.
+On the contrary, online boards may have an option for role-based access and each user could have specific rights and restrictions on the board.
 Most online solutions can guarantee security even on an enterprise level.

-Challenges of a digital Kanban board
+Challenges of online Kanban boards

 One way to prevent desk lock is to maintain your practice of scheduled meetings or daily stand-ups, using the boards to stay connected between those meetings and ensure that everyone arrives at the meeting fully updated so that you can better spend your time adjusting strategies.